vatsalya-gupta/bgutbook/source/part_1_basic_commands/chapter_108_variables.text.md

 $ x=$(seq 1 5); echo ${x}
 ```

 Please note that in this case the variable `x` gets the value of the string `"1 2 3 4 5"`.
 It is not a list, or any other complex data type, just a simple string made of digits and spaces.
-Bash automatically converted the newline characters used by `seq` into spaces, and this will come in very handy when we will learn loops.
+Bash automatically converted the newline characters used by `seq` into spaces, and this will come in very handy when we will learn how to write loops.

 * * *